Colorado Spruce

 In their natural environment they show a lot of variation in form, ranging from broad, to conical to almost a column-like pillar.

 Colorado spruce are extremely drought resistant.
 Water their first year, then ignore.
+You will get faster growth if you water a couple times per summer.

 I've yet to find any explaination in books for a survival advantage for the beads, which may be why it's so variable.
 (Maybe my guess above is right.
 Then again, maybe not.)